 Supports improved air the SAC.
 Given

 quality. the points above

 C1 - Promoting it is considered

 alternatives to the car - that the plan will

 promoting more not have LSEs on

 sustainable modes of this site intransport and increased combination with

 accessibility to promote other plans and

 more cycling and walking programmes as a

 C3 -Impact of result of increased

 development on diffuse

 Highways - seeks to atmospheric

 manage and mitigate pollution.

 the impact of policilori.

 development on

 highways, managing

 congestion and

 atmospheric pollution

 BE1 - Urban Design -

 promotes design that

 encourages walking and

 cycling and efficient

 energy consumption.

 ER1 - Renewable Energy

 - promoting cleaner

 energy generation and

 consumption.

 The Council is proposing a

 comprehensive mitigation

 strategy to address the

 individual and cumulative

 impacts of proposed

 development on traffic.
 This

 along with Draft Local Plan

 Policies that seek to

 improve connectivity and

 enhance access to

 sustainable transport modes

 as well as facilities/services

-1

-should help to reduce the

-need to travel by private

-car with long term positive

-effects on air quality.

-It is considered that the

-mitigation provided through

-plan policies above and

-available at the project

-level will ensure that there

-are no significant adverse

-impacts on air quality.
-It is

-important to note that there

-are no significant existing

-issues with regard to air

-quality within the borough,

-with National Air Quality

-Objectives being achieved

-and that the SIP does not

-identify air quality as a

-current issue for the SAC.

-Given the points above it is

-considered that the plan

-alone will not have LSEs on

-this site as a result of

-increased diffuse

-atmospheric pollution.

-Increased The site contains valued Yes the site is Yes Mitigation provided through No There is the See previous No

-disturbance Lowland Hay Meadows, potentially vulnerable Draft Local Plan policies potential for the avoidance/

-through however the site lies outside of to recreational include: policies to act in mitigation

-recreational the Plan area so there are no impacts; however, the EC4 - Hierarchy of combination with a column.

-activity, noise pathways for noise and light Mottey Meadows Site Centres - focuses number of the plans

-and light pollution, and it is unlikely that Improvement Plan 12 development in existing and programmes Given the

-pollution. there will be a significant (2014) indicates that centres where there are identified in mitigation

-Telford and increase in recreational activity there are no more local recreation Appendix 2, provided through

-Wrekin Draft given that it is 5km from the recreational concerns opportunities. including plan policies and

-Local Plan Plan area. / pressures on the site NE1, NE2 and NE3 - neighbouring that the SIP does

-Policies: SP2, at this stage.
-Green Infrastructure / not identify
+as well as lacililes/services

+should help to reduce the need to travel by private car with long term positive effects on air quality.
+It is considered that the mitigation provided through plan policies above and available at the project level will ensure that there are no significant adverse impacts on air quality.
+It is important to note that there are no significant existing issues with regard to air quality within the borough, with National Air Quality Objectives being achieved and that the SIP does not identify air quality as a current issue for the SAC.
+Given the points above it is considered that the plan alone will not have LSEs on this site as a result of increased diffuse Increased disturbance through recreational activity, noise and light pollution.
+Telford and Wrekin Draft Local Plan Policies: SP2, The site contains valued Lowland Hay Meadows, however the site lies outside of the Plan area so there are no pathways for noise and light pollution, and it is unlikely that there will be a significant increase in recreational activity given that it is 5km from the Plan area.
+Yes the site is potentially vulnerable to recreational impacts; however, the Mottey Meadows Site Improvement Plan 12 (2014) indicates that there are no recreational concerns / pressures on the site at this stage.
+Yes atmospheric pollution.
+Mitigation provided through Draft Local Plan policies include: EC4 - Hierarchy of Centres - focuses development in existing centres where there are more local recreation opportunities.
+NE1, NE2 and NE3 - Green Infrastructure / No There is the potential for the policies to act in combination with a number of the plans and programmes identified in Appendix 2, including neighbouring See previous avoidance/mitigation column.
+Given the mitigation provided through plan policies and that the SIP does not identify No